Bushwick has its own calendar, and it’s nothing like your aunt Sheila’s copy of “Pat Nixon’s Christmas Outfits, 1959-60.”

 “I used to bartend with the Our Wicked Lady guys, at Hope Lounge in the early 00s,” said the gregarious, fast-talking King.

 “So they called and said, ‘We’re doing a photo shoot for all the Bushwick bartenders, to help out.
 Everyone is broke.
 Bars are broke.
 Do you want to do a shoot?’
 And we were like, ‘100 percent!.’”

 In the calendar, King and Kristine North pose together in their bar’s nacreous, nightmarish (in a good way) pink interior.
-North is perched on the bar itself and clad in her characteristic cheerleading outfit (she rarely wears anything else on the job), with a more prim King shamelessly promoting his business via a Boobie Trap t-shirt.
-(While his lower half was concealed by the bar top, we assume he was wearing pants.)
+North is perched on the bar itself and clad in her characteristic cheerleading outfit (she rarely wears anything else on the job), with a more prim King shamelessly promoting his business via a company t-shirt.
+(While his lower half was concealed by the bar top, it is assumed he was wearing pants?)

-The work of photographer Michelle Ma, that bluntly erotic, all-male calendar drips with sculpted, tattoo’d latissimi dorsi, tantalizing happy trails framed by shredded abdominal V muscles, and a lot of cooly aloof eye-fucking above impeccable beards.
+The work of photographer Michelle Ma, “Babes of Bushwick” drips with sculpted, tattoo’d latissimi dorsi, tantalizing happy trails framed by shredded abdominal V muscles, and a lot of cooly aloof eye-fuckery above impeccably trimmed beards.
 Where those images might conjure an evening soundtracked to, say, Chris Isaak’s “Wicked Games,” the current project is pure “Cherry Bomb.”

 Another “Bar Babes of Bushwick 2021” participant was Bria Noone, a young Connecticut-raised bartender currently furloughed from her job at Echo Bravo, which in late 2019 took over the space formerly occupied by Hard Times, across the street from the headquarters of the Bushwick Collective.
 In terms of the quotient of flesh exposed, her and her co-workers’ participation in the calendar upped the ante a bit on King and North.